SOCIALIST ESTABLISHMENTS OF THE 20TH CENTURY:

 create a just society of real freedom and democracy

-Despite all the mistakes and distortions (and despite purposeful slander and distortion - see below) , the emergence of people's democratic and socialist institutions in the USSR and in many Central and Eastern European countries can be considered a heroic attempt - the biggest yet and the most successful in history - the fulfillment of the age-old dream of decent and noble people: the overthrow of the old unjust order and create a new society without masters and servants - building a cohesive society of free people , where would people get along fairly , mutually neokrádali, nevyvyovali and respected each other in equality and solidarity .
+Despite all the mistakes and deformations (and despite purposeful slander and misrepresentations - see below) , the emergence of people's democratic and socialist institutions in the USSR and in many Central and Eastern European countries can be considered as a heroic attempt - the biggest yet and the most successful in history - the fulfillment of the age-old dream of decent and noble people: the overthrow of the old unjust order and create a new society without masters and servants - building a cohesive society of free people , where would people get along fairly , mutually did not rob, they did not exalt themselves and respected each other in equality and solidarity .
 Indeed, never before in history has such a significant part of humanity embarked on this longed-for journey, with such significant initial successes in all-round development, benefits for people's lives and attractiveness for the inhabitants of other countries.

 A frequent objection and criticism of radical progressive change is the reference to the violence with which revolutions are often carried out.
 However, the rich and powerful usually do not give up their accumulated wealth and unjustified privileges voluntarily.
 They have money at their disposal for which they can buy the army and the police, as well as many religious leaders and, more recently, the media.
 Oppressed and humiliated people who want change for the better, therefore often there is nothing left but to embark on the path of revolution and use counter-force against the violence of the existing powers .
 It can be simply said that " totalitarianism to humanity ".
 Unfortunately, it is always associated with victims on both sides.
 If the revolution is defeated and suppressed, cruel repression and assassinations by the original rulers ensue.
 If a revolution wins, there are often power disputes between its activists ("the revolution eats its children") , as well as "settling the bills" for the injustice of the previous system.
 And unfortunately, he does not renounce the abuse of acquired power to liquidate "uncomfortable" people - uncomfortable for specific people in office.

-It may be naive and utopian to hope that appropriate enlightenment can ensure that existing "celebrities" voluntarily give up at least part of their illicit profits, property and privileges and agree with others on a fairer organization of society, without hostility, violence and bloodshed ..? .. and democracy - dictatorial regimes, counter-revolutionary forces and right-wing movements, supporting the plundering of minerals, the exploitation of working people in difficult conditions, the government of money and the fraudulent indebtedness of poor countries ...
+It may be naive and utopian to hope that appropriate enlightenment can help existing "celebrities" voluntarily give up at least part of their illicit profits, property and privileges and agree with others on a fairer organization of society, without hostility, violence and bloodshed..?..
+Developed Western nations boasting of freedom and democracy (especially the United States) have so far supported militarily and economically in the troubled regions of the world mainly those forces that oppose real progress and democracy - dictatorial regimes, counter-revolutionary forces and right-wing movements, supporting the plundering of minerals, the exploitation of working people in difficult conditions, the government of money and the fraudulent indebtedness of poor countries ...

 of progressive companies in the 1960s and 1970s